substack/tabby/readme.markdown

 # tabby

-create a tabbed interface for web pages on top of level-assoc
+create a tabbed, lazy-loaded interface for building web pages with progressive enhancement

 # example